reductor/redutor.github.io/_posts/2023-08-10-the-downsides-of-coroutines.markdown

 }
 ```

-You run your tests it works fine, it starts getting wide spread usage suddenly you start seeing random crashes in `fetch_data` (There is no `key` because it's gone)
+You run your tests it works fine, it starts getting wide spread usage suddenly you start seeing random crashes in `fetch_data` (There is no `key` because it's data is gone)

 If your lucky you manage to spot this `fetch_mydata` but it could be somewhere completely independent in a different system, then you need to spot that it's not doing `co_return co_await` which is something again most people don't think of.